 This is the measured ratio of signal-to-noise and distortion at the output of the ADC.
 The signal is the rms amplitude of the fundamental.
 Noise is the sum of all nonfundamental signals up to half the sampling frequency ($f{SAMPLE}/2$), excluding dc.
 The ratio is dependent on the number of quantization levels in the digitization process; the more levels, the smaller the quantization noise.

-The theoretical signal-to-noise and distortion ratio for an ideal N-bit converter with a sine wave input is given by
+The theoretical SINAD ratio for an ideal N-bit converter with a sine wave input is given by

-$$SINAD = (6.02 N + 1.76) dB$$
+SINAD = (6.02 N + 1.76) dB

-Thus, for a 12-bit converter, SINAD is 74 dB, and for a 10-bit converter, it is 62 dB.
+Thus, for a 12-bit converter, SINAD is 74 dB.

 Total Harmonic Distortion (THD)